hodeman/stiga_mower/README.txt

 I wanted to see if AI could make me an integration for Home Assistant to control Stiga Autonomous robotic lawn mower (A-series)
+For now, it only works to start and stop the mowing session (see below)

 - upload folder under custom_components, or use HACS
 - edit stiga_api.py and enter the API.
 (Studio Code Servcer is a great tool for this).
 Restart HA.